 - Inspect the drainage around your home.
 All that water from spring rains has to go somewhere and your home is NOT the place.
 Call a Pro if you need assistance replacing or repairing your drainage system.

 - Do your annual drain inspection with a drain camera.
+Inspect your perimeter drains and your main sewer and water lines.

 - Check your sump pump.
 You will have to run the pump to check if it’s working.
 Fill the area with the sump pump with water until it turns on.
 Best case scenario is the pump gets rid of all the water in the area.
 If not, it might be time for a repair or a replacement.
 It tends to rain a lot in the spring, and you want to be ready with a working sump pump to protect your home from flooding.

 - Inspect your hot water heater for any leaks or maybe you need an upgrade.
 You can turn down the temperature to save yourself some cash on electricity to heat the water.
 It may even extend the life of the heating element inside your hot water heater.
+Most come set at 140 degrees as the default, which is pretty hot.
+The recommended setting is above 120 degrees to avoid dangerous bacteria growth inside the tank that causes Legionnaire’s disease.
+You can also drain and flush your water heater to remove sediment and mineral build up (especially if you have hard water).

 - Septic Fields.
 Make sure that you use proper septic treatment to deal with what’s inside your tank.
 Verify how full it is and that the field is not leaking anywhere.
-Call in the pros immediately if you suspect and issues.
+Call in the pros immediately if you suspect any issues.

 - Check your outdoor faucets for leaks and save on your water bill.